Women Home > Brevicon Birth Control Pills

 Brevicon comes in the form of a tablet and is taken once a day, preferably at the same time each day, as missing doses can increase the risk of unintentional pregnancy.
-Although most women tolerate this birth control pill well, side effects are possible and can include nausea, headaches
+Although most women tolerate this birth control pill well, side effects are possible and can include nausea, headaches, and breakthrough bleeding.

 (Click Brevicon for more information, including what to do if you miss a dose of this birth control pill, situations when another form of contraception should be used instead, and important information for your healthcare provider.)